 The Assassination and Mrs. Paine is a provocative portrait of 84-year-old Ruth Paine and her inescapable connection to the assassination of president John F. Kennedy.
 The film juxtaposes Ruth’s personal experience of this tragedy against the wider cultural significance and controversy.
 Fifty-three years after the assassination, she is one of the few surviving central witnesses and her story offers an intimate window into this foundational event in American history.

 At the heart of the film are the suspicions and accusations that have long been aimed at Mrs. Paine and her former husband, Michael Paine.
-As benefactors of Marina and Lee Harvey Oswald, the Paines, became prime targets of conspiracy researchers, who view them as likely agents in a wider plot to frame Oswald.
+As benefactors of Marina and Lee Harvey Oswald, the Paines, became prime targets of conspiracy researchers, who view them as likely participants in a wider plot to frame Oswald.
 Ruth, in particular, is viewed as complicit in a vast and ongoing cover-up.
 Today, even as an anonymous resident of a Quaker retirement home in northern California, Ruth is still haunted by those who are convinced that she holds a secret to the crime of the century.

 The Story of Ruth & Michael Paine